Petergatsby/GleepostAPI/readme.md

 optional:
-desc="Description of the group" url = uploaded image URL
+desc="Description of the group" url = uploaded image URL privacy = "public", "private" or "secret"

+if privacy is not provided, it will default to "private".

 This creates a new group named `name` and adds you as a member.

 If url is not valid, it will respond with a 403.